 • BA major and minor in Latin American and Caribbean Studies (LACS)

-• PhD Certificate in Latin American and Caribbean Studies for doctoral students across divisions
+• Graduate Certificate in Latin American and Caribbean Studies for graduate students across divisions

 funds study/research and provides teaching opportunities for graduate students across divisions and programs